-ROCK ISLAND, Ill. — That was back in the 1990s in a small town in Central Illinois.
-It wasn't until Chase left for college that he was able to tell his truth, then - live it.
+ROCK ISLAND, Ill. — It wasn't until Chase left for college that he was able to tell his truth, then - live it.

 "I came out the first time as a lesbian and got a bunch of backlash, then went home that first Thanksgiving to a 3-hour family lecture that I’m going to hell and it was like - okay, well if you can’t accept that I like girls, you’re really not going to accept the fact that I’m a male," he explained.
 "That put a damper on what I wanted to do.
 I didn’t want to go to college.
 I barely passed undergrad and didn’t really know who I was supposed to be, where that confidence was going to come, and finally... after graduating - barely - I knew that I needed to live my life for me."